 The media is a technology-driven business.
 Innovation is pervasive – from the manner in which content is produced and distributed to the plethora of ways by which it is monetized and transacted.
 Success is dependent upon embracing technical innovation and putting it to work in growing, engaging and profiting from audiences.

 The first-ever ROUNDTABLE “Shark Tank” welcomes a select group of below-the-radar, bleeding-edge industry partners and innovators to make their 10-minute pitch to ROUNDTABLE participants.
-The list of participating companies includes Paytime, AdKiosk and Calkins Digital among others.
+The list of participating companies includes Paytime, AdKiosk, Tru Measure, Calkins Digital and World Book.

 5:30pm Welcome Reception

 8:30am The Keynote: Earl Wilkinson, Executive Director & CEO, INMA

 10:00am The Executive Roundtable

 Denise Warren, Founder/CEO of Netlyst and former digital head for The New York Times and Tribune Company, will moderate a panel of senior newsmedia executives in a discussion of their innovative efforts to diversify revenue and transform their business models.
 Confirmed: Graciela Eleta (CEO, GFR Media), Jim Moroney (Publisher/CEO, The Dallas Morning News), Peter Doucette (Chief Consumer Revenue Officer, Boston Globe Media)

 1:00pm Audience Pivot: From Archaic to Advanced in Akron